fivetran/dbt_social_media_reporting/README.md

 ```

 ### Step 4: Enabling/Disabling Models
-The package assumes that all connector models are enabled, so it will look to pull data from all of the connectors [listed above](https://github.com/fivetran/dbt_social_media_reporting#social-media-reporting).
-If you don't want to use certain connectors, disable those connectors' models in this package by setting the relevant variables to `false`:
+The package assumes that all connector models are enabled, so it will look to pull data from all of the connections [listed above](https://github.com/fivetran/dbt_social_media_reporting#social-media-reporting).
+If you don't want to use certain connections, disable those connections' models in this package by setting the relevant variables to `false`:

 ```yml
 vars: